SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 using ProbNumDiffEq
 ```

-Both implemented solvers, `EK0` and `EK1`, have adaptive timestepping and their order can be specified by the user.
-Using `EK1` is recommended if the Jacobian of the vector field is available.
-The full documentation is available at [ProbNumDiffEq.jl](https://nathanaelbosch.github.io/ProbNumDiffEq.jl/stable/).
 - `EK0(order=3)` - An explicit ODE solver based on extended Kalman filtering and smoothing with zeroth order linearization.
 - `EK1(order=3)` - A semi-implicit ODE solver based on extended Kalman filtering and smoothing with first order linearization.
 Requires that the Jacobian of the vector field is specified.